Cozy Swiss Chard Soup with Chorizo

 Spanish chorizo is a cured sausage, unlike Mexican chorizo, which is raw and requires cooking before serving.

-• Reheats well: This soup tastes even better leftover because the chorizo really infuses the stock.
+Reheats well: This soup tastes even better the next day because the chorizo really infuses the broth.

 Key Ingredients